25prabhu10/notes/docs/Languages/JavaScript/Libraries/NPM_Packages.md

 ### HTML Manipulation

-1. [React Helmet](https://github.com/nfl/react-helmet) - This reusable React component will manage all of your changes to the document head.
+1. [React Helmet](https://github.com/nfl/react-helmet) - This reusable React component will manage all of your changes to the document head

 ### HTTP Clients

 1. [react-query](https://github.com/tannerlinsley/react-query) - Hooks for fetching, caching and updating asynchronous data in React
-   - [react-query-auth](https://github.com/alan2207/react-query-auth) - Authenticate your react applications easily with react-query.
+   - [react-query-auth](https://github.com/alan2207/react-query-auth) - Authenticate your react applications easily with react-query

 ### State Management